 Who Is Blooom Best For?

-By reading this Blooom review, you should now know the ins-and-outs.
+By reading this Blooom review, you should now know the ins-and-outs of how Blooom works.

 If you’re considering the 401(k) management service, here are a few scenarios where it makes a lot of sense, along with some circumstances where it doesn’t.

 Blooom is ideal for the hands-off investor.
-Someone who hasn’t read a book on investing or eyes glaze when they hear rebalancing.
+Someone who hasn’t read a book on investing or whose eyes glaze when they hear the term “rebalancing.”

-As someone who has seen their share of 401(k) plans and talked to people about their investment strategy–this is a vast majority of people.
+As someone who has seen their share of 401(k) plans and talked to people about their investment strategy — this is the vast majority of people.

-Blooom isn’t ideal for the higher-net worth investor who has a tax-efficient asset allocation plan in place.
+Blooom isn’t ideal for higher net worth investors who have a tax-efficient asset allocation plan in place.
 As Blooom only optimizes your 401(k) and not other investments, it’s this situation where tax-efficiency may trump the value Blooom can bring.